kubernetes/website/content/en/docs/tutorials/stateless-application/expose-external-ip-address.md

 ## {{% heading "prerequisites" %}}

 * Install [kubectl](/docs/tasks/tools/).
-* Use a cloud provider like Google Kubernetes Engine or Amazon Web Services to create a Kubernetes cluster.
+* Use a cloud provider like Google Kubernetes Engine, Azure Kubernetes Services or Amazon Web Services to create a Kubernetes cluster.
 This tutorial creates an [external load balancer](/docs/tasks/access-application-cluster/create-external-load-balancer/), which requires a cloud provider.